nacis/atlasofdesign.org/about/index.md

 ## Volume 1

-Volumes 1-3 have sold out, but we are ready to offer a reprint, if we get enough support!
+Volumes 1-3 have been reprinted and are now available to order.
 Please visit our [reprints page](/reprints).

+The reprinted version of Volume 1 has been redesigned to match the size of Volumes 2, 3, and 4 with 12" x 9" pages.

-Physical details: 88 pages, hardcover, smythe sewn binding, 8.5" x 11" pages.
+Original printing of Volume 1: 88 pages, hardcover, smythe sewn binding, 8.5" x 11" pages.

 Browse the maps from Volume 1 here:

 <a class="button" href="http://atlasofdesign.org/one">View Volume 1</a>